microsoft/rnx-kit/packages/align-deps/README.md

 release, e.g. `0.69` or `0.70`.

-To add a new capability, e.g. `my-capability`, to the built-in profiles `0.69` and `0.70`, create a preset like below:
+To add a new capability, e.g. `my-capability`, to the built-in profiles `0.69` and `0.70`, create a custom preset like below:

 ```js
 // my-preset/index.js